DogsonPl/bot_for_messenger/README.md

 # Webpage: https://dogson.ovh (in beta)

-## To run this bot version on your machine, you have to configure website deticated to bot:  https://github.com/DogsonPl/bot_for_messenger_website_django <br> If you want to run this bot without configuring django website, check this bot version: https://github.com/DogsonPl/bot_for_messenger/tree/without_connection_with_webpage
+## To run this bot version on your machine, you have to configure this website:  https://github.com/DogsonPl/bot_for_messenger_website_django <br> If you want to run this bot without configuring django website, check this bot version: https://github.com/DogsonPl/bot_for_messenger/tree/without_connection_with_webpage

 ## Important note 1: Bot works only on Linux
 ## Important Note 2: Bot is in Polish language.
 Sorry for that, but I created this bot to polish groups on messenger